On power subgroups of mapping class groups: Introduction and statements

-\begin{conjecture} The group $M_g[D]$ (for $D\geq 3$, $g\geq 4$ or $D\geq 4$, $g\in\{2,3\}$) is a right angled Artin group.
-Specifically, it has the following presentation: \begin{enumerate} \item Generators $Z_a$ (corresponding to the elements $T_a^D$), where $a$ belongs to a set of representatives of cosets $SCC_g/M_g[D]$.
-Moreover any proper subset of generators generate a proper subgroup; \item Relations are commutativity relations:
+We denote by ${\mathcal A}_{\Gamma}$ the right angled Artin group associated to the graph $\Gamma$, which is defined by the following presentation: \begin{enumerate} \item Generators $Z_a$, where $a$ belongs to the set of vertices of $\Gamma$; \item Relations